neurotools.util.pandas module

 readme (str; default None) – Optional string to save in a

-variable to document the contents of this.mat
+READMEvariable to document the contents of this.matarchive.

 - neurotools.util.pandas.conform(x, dtype=<class 'numpy.float32'>, fill_value=nan)[source]